Nanette Barragán: Abortion

-Barragán has a 100% rating from NARAL Pro-Choice America and an F rating from the Susan B. Anthony List for her abortion-related voting record.
-She opposed the overturning of Roe v.
+Barragán has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List for her abortion-related voting record.
+She opposed the 2022 overturning of Roe v.
 Wade, calling it "a sad day."

-Big Tech

-In 2022, Barragán was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.
+Environment

+Banning hydrofluoric acid at oil refineries

+Barragán supports banning hydrofluoric acid (HF) at oil refineries, where it is often the chemical used for producing the high octane alkylate component of gasoline.
+She has pointed out the danger of storing the volatile chemical on site at refineries, where explosions are not uncommon, where there are limited safeguards against natural disasters and terrorist incidents, and where many plants already have long histories of limited accidental HF release incidents.
+A larger release could cause a toxic ground hugging cloud leading to a mass casualty event in the vicinity of the release site.

 Personal life

 Barragán watches and plays baseball.
 In high school, she petitioned school leadership to allow girls to try out for the school's baseball team.
 Her favorite team is the Los Angeles Dodgers.
 In 2017, she was invited to throw out the ceremonial first pitch at Dodger Stadium.
 Since 2017, Barragán has played in the annual Congressional Baseball Game.
 She has also played in the Congressional Women's Softball Game.